IU-PR/xai/content/docs/Groups/Explaining_RL_agents_in_Atari_games.md

 ![Enduro Live Fullgrad](/Explaining_RL_agents_in_Atari_games/enduro_live_fullgrad.gif)
 ![Enduro Explanation Fullgrad](/Explaining_RL_agents_in_Atari_games/enduro_live_cam_fullgrad.gif)

-In enduro we can see that agent paying attention on player itself and on the new cars that appeared.
-In the moment when the agent is made the action the agent stops paying on the cars attention
+For Enduro environment we can see that while FullGrad approach allows us just to see that model is watching on the road, our approach gives more detailed vision that model "watches" cars.

 #### VideoPinball